vkushnirenko-luxoft/jenkins_configs/README.md

 Ready to run Jenkins CI server and artifactory.
 Jenkins includes master and nodes.

-docker-compose.yml        #general config to start all together<b>
+docker-compose.yml        #general config to start all together<br>
-Jenkins_dockerfile        #configuration file to build docker container of Jenkins master Dockerfile_opensdl_new    #configuration file to build docker container of Jenkins node
+Jenkins_dockerfile        #configuration file to build docker container of Jenkins master<br>
+Dockerfile_opensdl_new    #configuration file to build docker container of Jenkins node

 ##Getting started